Chicken Pot Pie

 - 6 Tablespoons unbleached all-purpose flour

-- 2 cups chicken stock or canned low sodium chicken broth
+- 2 cups canned low sodium chicken broth

 - 2 cups shredded cooked chicken, white and dark meat

-- 2 Tablespoons finely chopped fresh parsley leaves (I omitted this ingredient and it was fine)
+- 2 Tablespoons finely chopped fresh parsley leaves (optional)

-- Turn on oven to preheat at 400 degrees.
-If using a baking pan (such as a 9x9x2), grease it.
-Or if using ramekins, ready your ramekins (I used 7 of various sizes).
+- Turn on oven to preheat at 400 degrees F. If using a baking pan (such as a 9x9x2), grease it.
+Or if using ramekins, ready your ramekins (I generally use 7 to 12, all different sizes).
 Place baking pan or ramekins on a baking sheet covered in foil (the ramekins do not need to be greased).

 - Melt butter in a large saute pan over medium heat.
 Add onions and celery as well as salt and pepper.
 Allow the onions and celery to for 2 minutes, stirring constantly.